chaoss/augur/docs/source/quick-start.rst

 	sudo apt install build-essential

-- Create a PostgreSQL database for Augur to use
+- To connect to your PostgreSQL instance, run following commands.

 .. code-block:: bash

-	$ sudo service postgresql start
+	sudo service postgresql start
-    $ sudo su -
+    sudo su -
-    $ su - postgres
+    su - postgres
-    $ psql
+    psql

-Then, once you've connected to your PostgreSQL instance:
+Then, once you've connected to your PostgreSQL instance, create a PostgreSQL database for Augur to use.

 .. code-block:: postgresql